Chen-Khovanov spectra for tangles: Introduction

 In this paper, we modify $\KTSpecRing{2n}$ and $\KTSpecBimRing{\Tan}$ to give stable homotopy refinements of the platform algebras and modules.

 This paper is organized as follows.
-Section~2 reviews the platform algebras and bimodules and the spectral refinements of the arc algebras and bimodules.
-Section~3 constructs spectral refinements of the platform algebras and bimodules and proves their basic properties.
-In Section~4 we show that the topological Hochschild homology of the spectral platform bimodules is homotopy equivalent to the naive spectral refinement of annular Khovanov homology.
+Section~\ref{sec:CK-background} reviews the arc algebras and bimodules and platform algebras and bimodules.
+Section~\ref{sec:review-spectral-arc-algebra} reviews the construction of the spectral refinements of the arc algebras and bimodules (from~\cite{LLS-kh-tangles}).
+Section~\ref{sec:spectral-CK} constructs spectral refinements of the platform algebras and bimodules and proves their basic properties.
+In Section~\ref{sec:THH} we show that the topological Hochschild homology of the spectral platform bimodules is homotopy equivalent to the naive spectral refinement of annular Khovanov homology.